NBISweden/workshop-reproducible-research/docs/git.md

 status` and see that the changes in both `config.yml` and `environment.yml` are ready to be committed.

 But wait a minute!
-Shouldn't each commit optimally be a conceptually unit of change?
+Shouldn't each commit optimally be a conceptual unit of change?
 Here we have one change to the genome ID used for an analysis and one change a where another software version is specified: these should probably be separate.
 We thus want to make two commits, one for each change.